 The goals of this experience are to works as a team, develop clinical skills, patient management strategies, in-depth understanding of patients assigned, fundamental operative skills and be able to articulate differential diagnosis and treatment options for faculty and residents.
 This sub-internship is designed to give the student maximum opportunity to see inpatients and outpatients with neurosurgical problems and to have a correlation with neuroanatomy, neurophysiology and neuropathology.
 A major portion of the time will be patient care oriented with specific subject-oriented assignments in the basic neurological sciences.
 Students are expected to round with their team, follow their patients, participate in operative cases, and present at teaching conferences.
 Students are strictly limited to PGY 1 Duty Hours, as required by YSM.

 This subinternship is required for Yale School of Medicine students planning to enter the match for neurosurgery and is strongly recommended prior to outside sub-internship experiences.Students from U.S. Medical Schools are encouraged to join us for a sub-internship experience at Yale as well.
 The restaurants are world class, the residents are team oriented and the faculty is supportive and approachable.
-The Elective Coordinator, Mrs. McLaughlin will interface with students and YSM to facilitate applications and schedules.
-Students who wish to have a more limited exposure to the field as an elective may choose a two-week rotation and outside students may wish to opt for a two-week experience if their scheduling is limited.
-Further information is available athttp://medicine.yale.edu/neurosurgery/index.aspx.
+The Elective Coordinator will interface with students and YSM to facilitate applications and schedules.
+Further information is available at http://medicine.yale.edu/neurosurgery/.

 Length of Rotation: 4 weeks (maximum-4 students)

-Scheduling Restriction: sub-I is on a full-time basis with hours to be arranged; 2 week rotation available with departmental approval
+Scheduling Restriction: Sub-I is on a full-time basis with hours to be arranged

 Student's Class Level: 3rd, 4th, 5th year